Looking for some dreamy shower tile ideas?

 In the shower room idea shown above, square tiles in a few different tones give a sense of movement to the wall, like gently undulating waves.
 Pair it with pure white fittings to keep things light.

 ‘The tiles in a bathroom are an important part of the room and often span both wall and floor,’ says Isabel Fernandez, Director at Quorn Stone.
 ‘With this in mind we find neutral colors work well for the tiles, as pops of color can be added through accessories, tap finishes and painted vanity units.’

-In this room, a spectacular standalone shower cubicle is clad in white and grey marble, while the rest of the room is treated to a large multi-colored artwork on the wall.
+In this room, a spectacular standalone shower cubicle is clad in white and gray marble, while the rest of the room is treated to a large multi-colored bathroom art idea on the wall.